alteredco/blog/_posts/2018-06-06-Get-The-Most-From-Virtual-Study.md

 Enter MOOCs (massive open online courses), which are a great equaliser in opportunities for higher education and tap into a global audience.
 Many see this as a democratising force in higher education.
 Certainly as a mom and a traveler, I could not retrain without the flexibility that the virtual learning environment offers.

+In this post, I'll first cover a bit about the pros and cons of MOOCs.
+I will then go into my recent experiences in a Udacity learning course and share my top tips to get the most from virtual study.
+Feel free to skip around to the section you wish!

 According to the [MOOC Guide](http://moocguide.wikispaces.com/2.+Benefits+and+challenges+of+a+MOOC):
 >12 benefits of a MOOC:
 1. You can organize a MOOC in any setting that has connectivity (which can include the Web, but also local connections via Wi-Fi e.g.)